- Written by Dr.Mehmet Demircioglu

 If watery stools are part of the picture, diarrhea after a hair transplant becomes part of the same safety check.
 If the issue is bloating, pain medicine, or no bowel movement, constipation after a hair transplant may explain the abdominal discomfort better than the scalp.
 Nausea can overlap with both, so I want bowel details in the same message.

-Hydration is a practical marker.
+If you cannot keep fluids down, the question becomes hydration and medical safety before graft reassurance.
 Dark urine, very little urine, dry mouth, weakness, and lightheadedness after standing point toward depletion.
-If you cannot keep fluids down, I may advise urgent local medical assessment rather than waiting for the next hair transplant check.
+If these signs are present, I may advise urgent local medical assessment rather than waiting for the next hair transplant check.

 One clear update helps the clinic judge nausea faster than repeated short messages.